Sign up and get 20% off to your first order. Sign up now

 As an experienced lash technician with over five years in the aesthetics industry, I've worked closely with a wide variety of clients to help them achieve their ideal lash look.

-This guide will help you understand the subtle yet meaningful differences between C Curl and D Curl so read on to find your perfect match.
+This guide will help you understand the subtle yet meaningful differences between C Curl vs D Curl so read on to find your perfect match.

 Readmore: How Many Premade Fans Curl Types?

-Understanding C Curl and D Curl Eyelash Extensions
+Understanding C Curl and D Curl lash Extensions

 Natural lash look with C Curl eyelash extensions